Sulpitius Pius

 f.
 Yepes says it was near the city.

 a.
-The author of the shorter Life expressly states that the King was Dagobert; and the agent sent for the cruel exaction was Lullo.
+The author of the shorter Life expressly states that the King was Dagobert, and that the minister of the cruel extortion was Lullo.

 b.
 In the second Life he is called Ebrigiselus.

 a.
-By others he is called Wulfolentus, Wulfolendus, Wulfolenus, Wulfoledus, Wulfeodus.
+In others, Wulfolentus, Wulfolendus, Wulfolenus, Wulfoledus, Wulfeodus.

 a.
-Petalon means "leaf" or "plate."
-Here it seems to mean the breastplate which the Pontiff of old wore on his breast, and by synecdoche any pontifical insignia.
+Petalon means leaf, metal plate.
+Here it seems to mean the breastplate which the Pontiff formerly wore on his chest, and synecdochically any pontifical insignia.

 a.
-This Prologue is absent from the manuscripts of Corsendonk and Saint-Maximin.
+This prologue is absent from the manuscripts of Corsendonk and St. Maximin.

 b.
-The meaning is incomplete, as elsewhere frequently in this life it is disjointed.
+The sense is mutilated, as elsewhere frequently in this Life the syntax is broken.

 c.
-Possibly of the King; for in the first life, number 21, this Theodegisilus, or Theudoghislus, is called "one of the nobles."
+Of the King, perhaps; for in the first Life, number 21, this Theodegisilus, or Theudoghislus, is called a certain one of the Nobles.

 e.
-Manuscript of Saint-Maximin: "to impose an unaccustomed tax on the people of his city."
+Manuscript of St. Maximin: to impose an unaccustomed tax upon the people of his city.

 b.
-It seems one should read "they report."
+It seems it should read: they report.